bmuchmore/brian_website/content/authors/admin/_index.md

 #- Visitors
 ---

 Hi, I am Brian, and this is my academic homepage.
-By the way, this is still a work in progress.
+Currently, I am a combined pediatrics-medical genetics resident at the University of Michigan, Ann Arbor with broad interests in the fields of genomics and machine learning.